What Are Ancestor CSS Selectors?

 Written by Dan

-Ancestor selectors are CSS selectors that allow you to target an element based on its relationship to another ancestor element.
+Child combinator selectors are CSS selectors that allow you to target an element based on its direct parent-child relationship with another element.

-The advantage of using ancestor selectors is that they can be used to create more specific selector chains.
+The advantage of using child combinator selectors is that they provide more specific and precise targeting of elements in a document structure.

 Last updated